Call for Colloquia

 Access for Students Not Enrolled in the Honors College

 Once priority registration is complete, students who are not enrolled in the Honors College but have a cumulative OSU GPA of at least 3.25 are eligible to enroll in Honors College courses for which they have the necessary prerequisites on a space-available basis with the consent of the Honors College.
-Please ask interested students to email [email protected] to request a course override request form from an Honors College advisor.
+Interested students should submit the Request for a Non-Honors Student to Enroll in an Honors Course.

 Student Assessment